 Section 31.
 Conflict of Interest.
-The Agency shall comply with the conflict of interest provisions contained in 24 CFR §570.611.
 In the procurement of supplies, equipment, construction and services, the Agency shall comply with the conflict statement rules in 24 CFR §85.36.
-The Agency shall comply with the conflict of interest provisions contained in 24 CFR §570.611 for those cases not governed by §85.36.
+The Agency shall comply with the conflict of interest provisions contained in 24 CFR §570.611 for those cases not governed by 24 CFR §85.36.
 This rule states that no officer or employee of the County or its designees or agents or consultants, no member of the Board, and no other public official who exercises or has exercised any functions or responsibilities with respect to activities assisted with CDBG Funds or who is in the position to participate in decision-making process or gain inside information with regard to these activities, may obtain a financial interest or benefit from a CDBG-assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or the proceeds thereunder, either for themselves or those with whom they have family or business ties, during their tenure or for one (1) year thereafter.
 The Agency shall also keep records supporting its requests for waivers of conflicts.